Georgia Tech men’s tennis advances two doubles pairs to round of 16

 Georgia Tech tennis player from Madrid, Spain

 General Info: Spaniard who enjoyed success in international events and was ranked 85th among all players in Spain and No. 168 among juniors by the International Tennis Federation ...
-Has played in the top half of the singles lineup for the majority of Tech's matches and has made tremendous strides, and teamed with Eduardo Segura to be a regular in the ITA national rankings in doubles.
+Played in the top half of the singles lineup for the majority of Tech's matches as a freshman and established himself at No. 2 as a sophomore, entering the national rankings as high as No. 110 ...
+Teamed with Eduardo Segura as a freshman and Christopher Eubanks as a sophomore in doubles, reaching the national rankings each year ...
+Has 61 career singles wins, 52 career wins in doubles.

 Second on the team in singles wins with a 26-18 overall record, and was 15-8 in spring dual matches ...
 An even 6-6 in ACC matches, and 5-6 playing at the No. 2 spot ...
 In Tech's last five matches, defeated players ranked No. 59 and No. 64, both times earning the deciding point for the Jackets in 4-3 victories over Duke and Virginia Tech ...
 Played at every position except No. 1 ...
 Ranked as high at No. 20 in doubles with Eduardo Segura, finished No. 61 after going 19-13 overall, 12-9 in dual matches ...
 They were 4-4 vs. ranked doubles teams.